 Summer days in the Santa Barbara South Coast are nothing short of unforgettable.
 Bike by the beach, sail along the coast, sip local wine—the possibilities are limitless when you’re on Santa Barbara time.
 When planning your next trip, be sure to cite this list as your ultimate guide to the area’s best events and activities.
 As we welcome warmer weather, kick off your summer vacation in the beachside bliss of The American Riviera®.

-Things to Do This Summer In Santa Barbara
+Things to Do This Summer in Santa Barbara

-Summer Solstice Parade and Festival
+Summer Solstice

 Santa Barbara Lavender Festival

-Santa Barbara Fourth of July Celebration
+Fourth of July Events

 Old Spanish Days Fiesta

-Santa Barbara Bowl Summer 2023 Lineup
+Santa Barbara Bowl Summer Lineup

-Photo By: @killdevilfalls via Instagram
+Photo credit: @killdevilfalls via Instagram

 Santa Barbara Arts and Crafts Show